Krook9d/PurpleLab/README.md

 ```bash
 sudo python3 /home/$(logname)/app.py
 ```
-Once the application is fully configured lets explain all the page and the features
+Once the application is fully configured lets explain all the pages and the features

 ## Home Page 🏠